5 Steps For Improving Your Decision-Making Skills

 A situational analysis will enable you to understand the complexities of the decision, who could be affected by it and how.
 Consider the following questions:

-- Why does a decision need to be made, and who stands to be affected by it?
+- Why and who: Why does a decision need to be made, and who stands to be affected by it?

-- Do the costs of implementing the decision outweigh the proposed benefits, and what margin of error is there in the possible outcome?
+- Value vs cost: Do the costs of implementing the decision outweigh the proposed benefits, and what margin of error is there in the possible outcome?

 Focus on the end game